dair-ai/emotion_dataset/README.md

 ```

 ## Research Opportunities
 We are expanding this dataset to include more languages.
-If you would like to know more about this research project, find out in our Slack group.
-Feel free to reach out to me on [Twitter](https://twitter.com/omarsar0) for an invite to our Slack group.
+If you would like to know more about this research project, feel free to reach out to me on [Twitter](https://twitter.com/omarsar0).